Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Introduction

 In such scenarios, the larger environment which contains the ROI is known but the exact shape of the ROI is unknown.
-We assume that the UAV has a sensing pipeline that is capable of taking in the downwards-facing image and distinguishing whether the UAV is above an ROI or not.
-The goal is to plan a trajectory for a team of UAVs to collectively map the ROI in the least amount of time.
-The problem of exploring an unknown 2D environment is a well-studied one in the robotics (\cite{brass2011multirobot,julia2012comparison,nuske2015autonomous,girdhar2014autonomous}) and computational geometry (\cite{icking2005exploring,kolenderska2009improved,fraigniaud2006collective,higashikawa2014online}) communities.
-However, the problem considered in this paper differs from these works in two critical ways.
+We assume that the robot has a sensing pipeline that is capable of taking in the image and distinguishing whether the robot is above an ROI or not.
+The goal is to plan a trajectory for a team of aerial robots to collectively map the ROI in the least amount of time.
+The problem of exploring an unknown 2D environment is a well-studied one in the robotics~\cite{brass2011multirobot,julia2012comparison,nuske2015autonomous,girdhar2014autonomous} and computational geometry~\cite{icking2005exploring,kolenderska2009improved,fraigniaud2006collective,higashikawa2014online} communities.
+However, the problem considered in this paper differs from these works in the following ways.

-In our setup the robots are not restricted to stay inside (or over) the ROI all the time.
-The robots can fly over locations that are not part of the ROI, thereby allowing them to ``shortcut'' from one part of the ROI to the other (Figure~\ref{fig:difference}).
-The UAVs fly at an altitude higher than the 2D plane containing the ROI.
-Contrast this with conventional 2D exploration problems, where the robots are restricted to stay within the boundary of the environment.
-Because the robots do not know the shape of the ROI a priori, they may not be able to take a ``shortcut'' even if one exists.
-As a result, the robots may end up taking a longer path, resulting in a poorer performance.
-Nevertheless, we present an algorithm that is \emph{competitive} with respect to the optimal algorithm.

-While the focus is on monitoring static scenes, our work also extends to translating ROI.
-In that case, we show that the performance of the algorithm is, not surprisingly, a function of the relative speeds of the UAV and the ROI.
+While the focus is on monitoring static scenes, our work extends to translating ROI, operating under constant wind conditions.
+In that case, we show that the performance of the algorithm is, not surprisingly, a function of the relative speeds of the robots and the ROI.
 Depending on the application, there may exist multiple ROIs in the environment.
-Furthermore, the UAV may start in a region that is not part of the ROI and may have to find the ROI in the first place.
-In such cases, we can use a boustrophedon search pattern to find the ROI (\cite{tokekar2013tracking}).
+Furthermore, the robots may start in a region that is not part of the ROI and may have to find the ROI in the first place.
+In such cases, we can use a boustrophedon search pattern to find the ROI~\cite{tokekar2013tracking}.
 In this paper, we focus only on mapping a single connected ROI.
 The single ROI algorithm can be extended to multiple static ROIs.